 Besides their implication regarding the evolution of eusociality, our results have important consequences for the conservation field.
-Indeed, pollination has been found to rely heavily on wild and domesticated bees, which ensure the majority of animal-mediated pollination of wild and domesticated plants in most ecosystems (Winfree 2010).
-Our finding of particularly high deleterious substitution rates within this group raises the additional concern that bee species might be especially sensitive to any further population decline, which are already known as particularly alarming ((Powney et al. 2019); (Murray, Kuhlmann, and Potts 2009; Arbetman et al. 2017).
+PIndeed, pollination has been found to rely heavily on wild and domesticated bees, which ensure the majority of animal-mediated pollination of wild and domesticated plants in most ecosystems (Winfree 2010).
+Our finding of particularly high deleterious substitution rates within this group raises the additional concern that bee species might be especially sensitive to any further population decline, which are already known as particularly alarming ((Powney et al. 2019); (Murray et al., Kuhlmann, and Potts 2009; Arbetman et al. 2017; Powney et al. 2019).